What to Expect

 What to Expect at Your Appointment

-Your visit will take at least 1.5 hours, and may go over three hours depending on what testing and treatments you need.
+Whether a specialist visit or a routine eye exam, patients can expect that an appointment will take at least 1.5 hours, and may go over three hours depending on what testing and treatments you need.
 You are encouraged to bring food and water, especially if you are diabetic.

 Please bring with you your distance glasses, any completed forms and notes (if available) from other ophthalmologists.
 When you arrive at your appointment, check in with the receptionist.